nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - ITK-Acknowledgement-1
   - The following new Infrastructure error codes have been added: 51013, RC001, RC002, RC003, RC004, RC005, RC006 and RC999
-  - See the [ITK3 Error Codes](explore_error_codes.html) for further details about these error codes
+  - See the [ITK3 Response Codes](explore_response_codes.html) for further details about these error codes

-The [ITK3 Error Codes](explore_error_codes.html) has been improved by including the display values of the error codes, and the table of contents includes the error example scenarios.
+The [ITK3 Response Codes](explore_response_codes.html) has been improved by including the display values of the error codes, and the table of contents includes the error example scenarios.
 There is a new error code to describe an unreadable message received.

 The [Bundle Structure Diagrams](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_bundle_structures.html) have been corrected to reflect the changes to this specification.